What is a Labradoodle?

 Why do I have to wait until ten weeks to take my puppy home?

 From birth to 8 weeks, puppies benefit from valuable socialisation time with their siblings and mother.
 They aren’t ready to leave the mother before eight weeks, and removing them earlier can create behavioural issues such as anti-social behaviour, separation anxiety, and nervousness.
 Anyone advertising a mini labradoodle for sale before eight weeks old isn’t an ethical breeder, so be wary.
-At eight weeks, the Puppies Downunder team has the puppies desexed, so they’ll be ready to come home with you after they’ve recovered.

 How should I go about crate training?